-In determining the number of Performance Awards to grant to each executive officer, the Compensation and Governance Committee and Board of Directors take into account such factors as: individual performance; performance of the executive's business unit or area of responsibility; overall financial and organizational performance; the position of the officer; the roles and responsibilities assumed by the officer; comparative data and Comparator Group benchmarks; internal equity within the executive team; and the contributions of the officer to the executive team and to Keyera overall.
+In determining the value of Performance Awards to grant to each executive officer, the Compensation and Governance Committee and Board of Directors take into account such factors as: individual performance; performance of the executive's business unit or area of responsibility; overall financial and corporate performance; the position of the officer; the roles and responsibilities assumed by the officer; comparative data and peer group benchmarks; internal equity within the executive team; and the contributions of the officer to the executive team and to Keyera overall.
 There is no formal weighting assigned to these criteria.

 The Board of Directors has adopted general guidelines to provide a framework for the size of LTIP grants to its NEOs as a percentage of base salary.
-These guidelines are reviewed periodically and compared against the Comparator Group.
-After a review of the guidelines in 2014, and based on the recommendation of the Compensation and Governance Committee, the Board of Directors amended the guidelines in conjunction with the 2014 grants as follows:
+These guidelines are reviewed periodically and compared against the peer group.
+The guidelines in place at the time of the 2015 LTIP grants were as follows:

-Executive Position Low End of LTIP Grant Range (as a percent of base salary) High End of LTIP Grant Range (as a percent of base salary) Chief Executive Officer 200% 400% President and Chief Operating Officer 200% 400% Vice President, Chief Financial Officer 150% 300% Senior Vice President, Gathering and Processing 150% 300% Senior Vice President, Liquids Business Unit 150% 300% Other Executives 80% 200%
+Executive Position Low End of LTIP Grant Range (as a percent of base salary) High End of LTIP Grant Range (as a percent of base salary) Executive Chair 200% 400% President and Chief Executive Officer 200% 400% Senior Vice President, Chief Financial Officer 150% 300% Senior Vice President, Gathering and Processing 150% 300% Senior Vice President, Liquids Business Unit 150% 300% Other Executives 80% 200%